How to Run for Local Office

 Here are a few examples of where to access information in a few states:

-• Texas has an extensive collection of candidate information/resources on the Texas Secretary of State website.
-There, you’ll find that the local government holds municipal elections, school district elections, and other district elections (e.g., for water and hospital districts).
+• Texas has extensive candidate information/resources on the Texas Secretary of State website.
+There, you’ll find that the local government holds municipal, school board, and other district elections (e.g., for water and hospital districts).

-• Florida has a Divisions of Elections that has information about state and local elections.
-Each county in Florida also has its own elections site to access information even more specific to your area.
+• Florida has a Division of Elections with information about state and local elections.
+Each county in Florida also has its election website to access information that is even more specific to your area.
 These websites will help you find the county, city, and district offices up for election.

 Both states have abundant campaign resources to help you research, qualify, and apply for your campaign.
 However, the resources are collected and structured in entirely different ways.